axisgroup/evaluation-toolkit/README.md

 ## Know your guidelines before you break them

-The goal of this repository is to serve as a **toolkit**
+The goal of this repository is to serve as a **toolkit** that helps deconstruct the testing process into manageable chunks.
+This toolkit aims to:
 - To help identify [pitfalls](Pitfalls.md) in our current evaluation process, so designers can be more cognizant of them and control for them when possible.
 - To provide enough guidelines to designers to reduce the cognitive load of decision making at every stage.

-This repository will also attempt to identify tactics designers can employ to improve their evaluation process.

 Specifically, the approach advocated by this repository is three-pronged:

        	1. Follow best practices, don't re-invent the wheel
         	2. Know what to measure?
          	3. Know how to measure?
 With these guidelines designers can determine success criteria for their project, prioritize what to test versus what not to test, and identify shortcut mehtods to test for them.

+Where possible, this toolkit will also attempt to identify tactics designers can employ to improve their evaluation process.
+This repositiory is meant to act as a point of reference for data vis practitioners rather than an educational resource.

 This is a **WIP** living document.
 Please read our [Contribution Guidelines](CONTRIBUTING.md) to help refine this repository.